-Academic Progress for students in years 1 and 2 of the curriculum requires passing all courses in all semesters, successfully completing all curricular requirements in the semesters, and meeting the requirements as set forth by the Academic Performance, Promotion and Standards (APPS) Committee for students, including those in a Modified Course of Study.
+Academic Progress for students in years 1 and 2 of the curriculum requires passing all courses in all semesters, successfully completing all curricular requirements in the semesters, and meeting the requirements as set forth by the APPS Committee for students, including those in a Modified Course of Study (MCOS).
 Students must also demonstrate adequate development in professionalism as determined by the faculty and administration.

-Students placed in a Modified Course of Study must agree to comply with the plan as determined by the APPS Committee.
-As long as the student is making satisfactory progress in the Modified Course of Study, they will remain in full-time status.
-Students who do not follow the Modified Course of Study, or who do not make satisfactory academic progress while in a Modified Course of Study, may be referred to the APPS Committee for additional required remediation, or additional sanctions up to, and including, dismissal from the program.
+Students placed in a MCOS must agree to comply with the plan as determined by the APPS Committee.
+As long as the student is making satisfactory progress in the MCOS, they will remain in full-time status.
+Students who do not follow the MCOS, or who do not make satisfactory academic progress while in a MCOS, may be referred to the APPS Committee for additional required remediation, or additional sanctions up to, and including, dismissal from the program.

 Second-year students should refer to Section 6.9.1 of this Bulletin for further information regarding graduation requirements.
-Students not making satisfactory academic progress towards graduation will be referred to the APPS Committee for review and further recommendations, which may include but is not limited to, placement on a Modified Course of Study, Academic Probation or Dismissal from the program.
+Students not making satisfactory academic progress towards graduation will be referred to the APPS Committee for review and further recommendations, which may include but is not limited to, placement on a MCOS, Academic Probation or Dismissal from the program.